cs-joy/Java/README.md

 - It must execute with high performance.
 - It must be interpreted, threaded, and dynamic.

+## Special classes

+### Applet
+Java applets were programs that were embedded in other applications, typically in a Web page displayed in a web browser.
+The Java applet API is now deprecated since Java 9 in 2017.

+### Servlet
+Java servlet technology provides Web developers with a simple, consistent mechanism for extending the functionality of a Web server and for accessing existing business systems.
+Servlets are server-side Java EE components that generate responses to requests from clients.
+Most of the time, this means generating HTML pages in response to HTTP requests, although there are a number of other standard servlet classes available, for example for WebSocket communication.

+The Java servlet API has to some extent been superseded (but still used under the hood) by two standard Java technologies for web services:

+- the Java API for RESTful Web Services (JAX-RS 2.0) useful for AJAX, JSON and REST services, and
+- the Java API for XML Web Services (JAX-WS) useful for SOAP Web Services.
+Typical implementations of these APIs on Application Servers or Servlet Containers use a standard servlet for handling all interactions with the HTTP requests and responses that delegate to the web service methods for the actual business logic.

+### JavaServer Pages
+JavaServer Pages (JSP) are server-side Java EE components that generate responses, typically HTML pages, to HTTP requests from clients.
+JSPs embed Java code in an HTML page by using the special delimiters <% and %>.
+A JSP is compiled to a Java servlet, a Java application in its own right, the first time it is accessed.
+After that, the generated servlet creates the response.

+### Swing application
+Swing is a graphical user interface library for the Java SE platform.
+It is possible to specify a different look and feel through the pluggable look and feel system of Swing.
+Clones of Windows, GTK+, and Motif are supplied by Sun.
+Apple also provides an Aqua look and feel for macOS.
+Where prior implementations of these looks and feels may have been considered lacking, Swing in Java SE 6 addresses this problem by using more native GUI widget drawing routines of the underlying platforms.

+### JavaFX application
+JavaFX is a software platform for creating and delivering desktop applications, as well as rich web applications that can run across a wide variety of devices.
+JavaFX is intended to replace Swing as the standard GUI library for Java SE, but since JDK 11 JavaFX has not been in the core JDK and instead in a separate module.[63]
+JavaFX has support for desktop computers and web browsers on Microsoft Windows, Linux, and macOS.
+JavaFX does not have support for native OS look and feels.

+### Generics
+In 2004, generics were added to the Java language, as part of J2SE 5.0.
+Prior to the introduction of generics, each variable declaration had to be of a specific type.
+For container classes, for example, this is a problem because there is no easy way to create a container that accepts only specific types of objects.
+Either the container operates on all subtypes of a class or interface, usually Object, or a different container class has to be created for each contained class.
+Generics allow compile-time type checking without having to create many container classes, each containing almost identical code.
+In addition to enabling more efficient code, certain runtime exceptions are prevented from occurring, by issuing compile-time errors.
+If Java prevented all runtime type errors (`ClassCastExceptions`) from occurring, it would be type safe.

+In 2016, the type system of Java was proven unsound.

 ## Class libraries
 The Java Class Library is the standard library, developed to support application development in Java.
-It is controlled by Oracle in cooperation with others through the Java Community Process program.[71]
+It is controlled by Oracle in cooperation with others through the Java Community Process program.
 Companies or individuals participating in this process can influence the design and development of the APIs.
-This process has been a subject of controversy during the 2010s.[72]
+This process has been a subject of controversy during the 2010s.
 The class library contains features such as:

 - The core libraries, which include:
   - IO/NIO